zlatan-cic/typicode-todos/README.md

 ## Usage

-- The application will load todos from the Typicode API and display them in a list.
+- The application will load todos from the API JSON Placeholder and display them in a list.
 - To add a new todo, type the todo text in the input field and click the "Add" button.
 - To mark a todo as completed, click on the todo item.
 It will toggle between completed and uncompleted status.
 - To delete a todo, double-click on the todo item.